The cycle of new academics joining social media is similar no matter your age or rank.

 I’m Jennifer, The Academic Designer.
 Welcome to The Social Academic, my blog about academic life, social media, and design in the HigherEd world.

 Social media is a two-way street

-It’s important that you follow the right people to have a curated feed.
+It’s important that you follow the right people on social media to have a curated feed.

 It’s also important so that you actually want to engage with the people you follow.

 You can take control of the types of content you are regularly exposed to.
 This is true for every platform.

 Last week, Nick Corriveau-Lecavalier tweeted about connecting with scientists on Twitter.

 I responded because, while the science community on Twitter is awesome, nothing compares to the engagement of science communicators on Instagram.

 Check out their profiles to see what a real engaged audience can look like.